A Lion's Tale

 A Lion's Tale: Around the World in Spandex is an autobiography of professional wrestler Chris Jericho.
-It details his life from his early years, to his début for World Wrestling Entertainment (WWE), on August 9, 1999.
+It details his life from his early years, to his debut for World Wrestling Entertainment (WWE), on August 9, 1999.
 The book is followed by a sequel, Undisputed: How to Become World Champion in 1,372 Easy Steps, which was released in 2011.
 A second sequel, Best in the World (At What I Have No Idea), was released in 2014.

 History

 Jericho started writing A Lion's Tale shortly after leaving the WWE, in August 2005.
 For the purposes of the book, which mainly detail his life from 1990–1999, WWE is referred to as the World Wrestling Federation (WWF), as this was the name of the company when Jericho made his début.
 The World Wrestling Federation changed its name to World Wrestling Entertainment in 2002.